 Baptisms and First Holy Communions are such special events, modernly set aside as more intimate occasions than big weddings.
 None the less, they are Sacraments which hold special value in our lives.
 I want to witness to family and community that we believe in the equal beauty of ALL Sacraments of the Catholic Church.
 A Baptism IS a big deal, and takes proper planning and grandeur reception I think.
 While a tired mom and dad to a newborn won't be inviting 200 people and spending thousands on the occasion, it can still be made special with proper planning.
-While preparing for our son's Baptism, we decided to have everything a little more formal.
 I'd like to share our ideas with you to consider or admire. :-)

 Come celebrate the Baptism of our [son/daughter]

 Refreshments following the ceremony will be at

 We choose to include parents, siblings, godparents, grandparents, great-grandparents, aunts and uncles for certain.
 Anyone who is significant in the life of this child should be there, and anyone you very much want to be a witness to!
 Perhaps your funds are larger than ours, and you could include close friends and neighbors?